You have no items in your shopping cart.

 You may need to slightly move the frame from side to side in order to align the door slabs or if any gaps occur on the top or bottom of the door and frame.

-Placing the slab on the hinges is best done with two-three installers.
+Placing the slab on the hinges is best done with two or three installers.
 Pay close attention to where you handle the door, especially if you are holding the door by its scroll work.
 The scroll work could become bent or damaged if pressure is applied in the wrong fashion.
 Also, you may consider placing small pieces of cardboard around the area of the hinges to prevent unwanted scratches.

 Once the door can open and close freely, bolt the left & right mounting tabs to ensure the door will not move over time and become misaligned.

-Last, add the glass panels to the hung door slabs.
+For operable glass doors - add the glass panels to the hung door slabs.